MetacityTools/Studio/README.md

 -   [ ] Filter file inputs (add format filters)
 -   [ ] Click off model - deselect all
--   [ ] Color indicating in group vs out of group in viewer
--   [ ] Delete group action button in the hierarchy menu
 -   [ ] Group selection in hierarchy tree optimization (shift to select, deselect previous on selectiong previous)
--   [ ] Open editor on Group select
--   [ ] Unselect all on clicking away
 -   [ ] Shortcuts for tab switching in editor
 -   [ ] When in Table view, click to select model and extend the selection based on groups on key/button/action